wilicc/gpu-burn/README.md

     GPU Burn
     Usage: gpu_burn [OPTIONS] [TIME]

+    -m X   Use X MB of memory
+    -m N%  Use N% of the available GPU memory
     -d	   Use doubles
-    -tc	Use Tensor cores
+    -tc	   Try to use Tensor cores (if available)
+    -l     List all GPUs in the system
+    -i N   Execute only on GPU N
     -h	   Show this help message

     Example:
     gpu_burn -d 3600